Endeavors

 Combatants: You and your fellow "protagonists" are opposed by the "antagonists."

 Setup: Protagonists begin at position 0.
-If an antagonist has an SP of 10 (3), for example, they begin at position 10 and add a Recovery Button 3 below that.
-All antagonists also add a Defeat Button at position 0.
+Antagonists are placed according to their SP.
+A Defeat Button is placed at position 0.
 Whoever has the largest Hurt or Hurry Stat goes first, resolving ties at table discretion.

 Combat Actions: Protagonists use the Generic and Protagonist Actions, listed at the end of this chapter.
 Antagonists use the Generic and Antagonist Actions.